 Learning methods and activities

-The course will be taught as an intensive 2-week session in May/June, involving both lectures and exercises.
+The course will be taught as an intensive 2-week session in summer, involving both lectures and exercises.
 The exercises are mostly in the computer lab and utilize the MatLab programming environment.
 There is an extensive reading list, and students are required to complete the reading before the session.
 This course is produced in collaboration with other universities in Europe and allows for networking among PhD students.
 To pass the course handing in a research paper after the end of the two week summer school is mandatory.

 Recommended previous knowledge